redis-applied-ai/redis-slack-worker-agent/README.md

 # Haink: An Applied AI Agent

-A language agent that incorporates the knowledge of the Applied AI team at Redis.
+A slack integrated agent built from scratch with async processing capabilities.

 ## Architecture